koshlan/Spatial/Analysis_of_Polygons.md

 spdep::nb2listw()

 Some things left to discover:

+What about nearby polygons that do not share edges?

 What about weights based on centroid distance or edge distance?

 What about neighbors of neighbors?

-How scalable are these objects and functions?
+How scalable are these objects and functions to larger datasets?

 Identifying spatial correlation is easy?
 How can it be used to improve prediction.